Luke-Byrne-Eng/Luke-Byrne-Eng.github.io/_posts/research/2024-03-03-Bootstrap Your Own Latent A New Approach to Self-Supervised Learning.markdown

 categories: research
 paper_url: https://arxiv.org/pdf/2006.07733.pdf
 code_url: https://github.com/google-deepmind/deepmind-research/tree/master/byol
-summary: "We introduce BYOL, a novel self-supervised learning method for image representation without using negative pairs.
-Utilizing two networks, BYOL trains one to predict the representation of an image as seen by the other under a different view, updating the latter with the former's slow-moving average.
-Surpassing state-of-the-art methods, it achieves up to 79.6% accuracy on ImageNet with ResNet models, performing equally or better on transfer and semi-supervised tasks.
-Code and models are available on GitHub."
+summary: "This paper introduces BYOL, a self-supervised learning method that does not need negative pairs.
+BYOL uses a teacher student pair of networks, where the teacher is the EMA of the student.
+The teacher and student are given two differently augmented versionos the input, and the loss is the cross entropy difference between the outputs."
 ---